tombarys/roam-depot-nautilus/README.md

 # Feature Requests, Bugs, and Feedback and Credits
 Nautilus is work in progress.
 I am happy to remove bugs or listen to your feedback!
 Contact me via https://barys.me.

 Huge thanks to Roam Slack community, especially to Matt Vogel, which helped me to understand how the Roam Depot extensions (roam/render) work.
 His [Roam Depot Render Template](https://github.com/8bitgentleman/roam-depot-render-template) is being adopted here.
-Many thanks to [Adam Kalisz](https://x.com/kaliszad), a developer behind OrgPad (written in ClojureScript) that helped me to grasp functional programming.
-Thanks to my beta-testers too.
+Thanks to Baibhav Bista from Roam Research company for his kindness and patience with my beginner's mistakes during the review process.
+Many thanks to [Adam Kalisz](https://x.com/kaliszad), a developer behind OrgPad (written in ClojureScript) that helped me to grasp and find love in functional programming.
+Thanks to all my beta-testers too.